edt-xx/pipes/README.md

         .{ .a },
         .{ .c, f.exactdiv, .{7}},       // exact goes via label .b to fanin
         .{ .b, ._ },
 };

-try PipeInstance(uP, pipe).setup(allocator).myPipe.run(context);
+try Make(uP, aPipe).init(allocator).run(context);
 ```
 Zig imposes constraints.
 To create pipes within these limits requires a bit of work.
 We need to define what gets passed on connections.
 The connection structure (Conn) must be runtime so it cannot use anytype.
 Since we will want to send different types thru the same connections I created the TypeUnion struct (tagged Unions did not quite fit).
 The StageType defines the types required for Connections and the TypeUnion they use.
 We cannot use std.meta.ArgsTuple with generic functions.
 This, and the lack of function name overloading (not a bad thing) is what triggers the requirement to setup Filters.
 To process variables in pipes @field is used.
 This requires a struct with pub variables.
-Alternately you can use pub global vars and @This() for context.
-PipeInstance returns a type so the setup function is need to create the an instance which cannot be allocated on the stack so an allocator is needed.
+Alternately you can use pub global vars and @This() for context.   pope.Make returns a type so the init function is need to create the an instance which cannot be allocated on the stack so an allocator is needed.

-The PipeInstance args function also gets complicated due to known problems with runtime values in multilevel tuples in Stage 1.
+The pipe.Make args function also gets complicated due to known problems with runtime values in multilevel tuples in Stage 1.

 Does this Help?
 What questions does it raise?